 Patients and tumor samples

 IHC was performed on PCCs/PGLs from 216 patients from five European centers (81 from France, 60 from Italy, 48 from Spain, 20 from Germany, and seven from The Netherlands).
-Patient characteristics were collected on the basis of the European Network for the Study of Adrenal Tumors (ENS@T) registry (
+Patient characteristics were collected on the basis of the European Network for the Study of Adrenal Tumors (ENS@T) registry (www.ensat.org).
+Sample and data collection was approved by the local ethical committees of partaking centers, and all of the patients provided written informed consent.

 For immunohistochemical analysis, five TMAs were constructed using an ATA-27 Automated Tissue Microarrayer (Beecher Instruments, Sun Prairie, WI, USA).
 For each case, two areas of tumor tissue were selected and marked on a representative hematoxylin and eosin (H&E)-stained slide.
 Tissue cylinders with a diameter of 1 mm were punched from the representative areas of the ‘donor’ block and brought into the ‘recipient’ paraffin block at predefined coordinates.
 Normal liver, kidney, placenta, adrenal cortex, and adrenocortical carcinomas were included in the TMAs as internal controls.
 Moreover, whole sections of four normal adrenal glands were used as a control.